 |Nutritional Guidelines (per serving)|

-This would be delicious with vanilla bean paste, as well, or add a little cinnamon to the egg mixture.
+Feel free to swap out the vanilla extract with some vanilla bean paste, as well.
+You can also add a little cinnamon to the egg mixture.

 - 3 large eggs

 - 1 teaspoon vanilla

 - Pinch of salt

 - 6 to 8 slices bread

 In a medium bowl, whisk together the eggs, milk, sugar, vanilla, and salt.

 Dip bread slices in the mixture, turning to coat both sides.

 Grease a griddle or skillet or spray with nonstick cooking spray; heat over medium heat.